razaarifsyed/Orkut-Phising/README.md

 # Orkut-Phising
 Warning: Only meant for educational purpose.
 The author is not responsible for what a reader does with this info.
+The author doesn't promote hacking, or any illegal activity.
+Its intended towards ethical hackers, so they can learn to protect themselves.
+Also, i believe this code won't work anymore in 2020.
+Do not break the law!

+My source code was inspired by other authors.

  I made this back in 2010.
 To hack into an Orkut account through the Phising Technique.